This article explains two common ways to back up and restore databases in your Azure Database for MySQL

 $ mysqldump -u root -p --all-databases > alldb_backup.sql

-Create a database on the target Azure MySQL server
+Create a database on the target Azure Database for MySQL server

-You must create an empty database on the target Azure Database for MySQL server where you want to migrate the data using MySQL Workbench, Toad, Navicat or any third-party tool for MySQL.
+Create an empty database on the target Azure Database for MySQL server where you want to migrate the data.
+Use a tool such as MySQL Workbench, Toad, or Navicat to create the database.
 The database can have the same name as the database that is contained the dumped data or you can create a database with a different name.